Skip to content

 Info

-A user under the BAN level must be removed from monitoring before they can join.
-Otherwise, EnduraBot will just keep banning them.
+If an account is placed for monitoring at the BAN level they must be removed from monitoring before they can join the server.
+Otherwise, even if unbanned manually, EnduraBot will just keep banning them.

-If ALERT, an embed is sent to the channel defined by the invite_alert_channel_id argument of data/variables.json.
+If set to ALERT an embed is sent to the channel defined by the invite_alert_channel_id argument of data/variables.json.
 It will include the user's information, who placed them for monitoring, and why.

-If BAN, everything that occurs for ALERT still occurs, but the member is then banned permanently.
+If set to BAN, everything above occurs, but the account is also banned immediately.

 How it works